mrizaln/madbfs/README.md

   - Proxy transport (optional)

     Communicates with a lightweight TCP server running natively on the Android device via a custom RPC protocol.
-It requires a server binary compiled for the phone architecture but has better i/o throughput than the `adb` transport.
+It requires a server binary compiled for the phone architecture but has better I/O throughput than the `adb` transport.

-  Both of the transport can work wired via USB or wireless in your local network. `madbfs` will automatically fall back to `adb` transport if the server is not available.
+  Both of the transport can work wired via USB or wireless in your local network. `madbfs` will automatically fall back to `adb` transport if the proxy transport is not available.

 - Resilient to disconnections